adambhun/NUWE-Zurich-Cloud-Hackathon/README.md

 `put client_data.json`

-### Viewing approximate infrastructure costs
+## Viewing approximate infrastructure costs
 The infracost API can show a cost estimation for a Terraform plan file.
 Before using it, an API key must be requested by running the `infracost register` command.

 First `task plan` must be run, this creates a plan file.
-After that `task infracost>` can be executed to estimate the costs of the planned infrastructure.
+After that `task tf:infracost>` can be executed to estimate the costs of the planned infrastructure.